Augustana University adheres to all federal and state civil rights laws banning discrimination in institutions of higher education.

 Some examples of Consent include:

 1) Amanda and Bill meet at a party.
 They spend the evening dancing and getting to know each other.
 Bill convinces Amanda to come up to his room.
 From 11:00pm until 3:00am, Bill uses every line he can think of to convince Amanda to have sex with him, but she adamantly refuses.
 He keeps at her, and begins to question her religious convictions, and accuses her of being “a prude.”
 Finally, it seems to Bill that her resolve is weakening, and he convinces her to give him an “hand job” (hand to genital contact).
 Amanda would never had done it but for Bill’s incessant advances.
 He feels that he successfully seduced her, and that she wanted to do it all along, but was playing shy and hard to get.
 Why else would she have come up to his room alone after the party?
 If she really didn’t want it, she could have left.
-Bill is responsible for violating the College Non-Consensual Sexual Contact policy.
+Bill is responsible for violating the University Non-Consensual Sexual Contact policy.
 Bill coerced Amanda into performing unwanted sexual touching upon him.
 Where sexual activity is coerced, it is forced.
 Consent is not effective when forced.
 Sex without effective consent is sexual misconduct.

 2) Kevin and Amy are at a party.
 Kevin is not sure how much Amy has been drinking, but he is pretty sure it’s a lot.
 After the party, he walks Amy to her room, and Amy comes on to Kevin, initiating sexual activity.
 Kevin asks her if she is really up to this, and Amy says yes.
 Clothes go flying, and they end up in Amy’s bed.
 Suddenly, Amy runs for the bathroom.
 When she returns, her face is pale, and Kevin thinks she may have thrown up.
 Amy gets back into bed, and they begin to have sexual intercourse.
 Kevin is having a good time, though he can’t help but notice that Amy seems pretty groggy and passive, and he thinks Amy may have even passed out briefly during the sex, but he does not let that stop him.
 When Kevin runs into Amy the next day, he thanks her for the wild night.
 Amy remembers nothing, and decides to make a complaint to the Dean.
 This is a violation of the Non-Consensual Sexual Intercourse Policy.
 Kevin should have known that Amy was incapable of making a rational, reasonable decision about sex.
 Even if Amy seemed to consent, Kevin was well aware that Amy had consumed a large amount of alcohol, and Kevin thought Amy was physically ill, and that she passed out during sex.
 Kevin should be held accountable for taking advantage of Amy in her condition.
 This is not the level of respectful conduct expected of students.